Kerry-Lynne Findlay: Personal life

+Findlay is a member of the All-Saints Community Church in White Rock, British Columbia, which is part of the Anglican Mission in the Americas, through its Canadian branch.

 Findlay's volunteer posts, in addition to the Canadian Bar Association, have included chair of the Vancouver City Planning Commission, board member of Science World, executive member of the Junior Leagues of Canada, president of Delta Zeta chapter of Alpha Gamma Delta International Fraternity, and honorary counsel for the Chinese Benevolent Association of Canada.
 In 2016, she was named a Distinguished Citizen by Alpha Gamma Delta.

+In 2001, she declared bankruptcy with more than a half million dollars in debt.
+She attributed the bankruptcy to a legal battle with the Musqueam First Nation.